 Jean-Baptiste Bequette, Jr.’s acquaintance, Jean Ribault, was a wealthy resident of Ste.
 Genevieve and had been a minor aristocrat in France.
 During the time she was a slave, Clarisse gave birth to two children who were given the last name Ribault.
 Interestingly, Clarisse was included in Jean Ribault’s will, who died in 1849.
 The only owners of the property from 1840 until 1969 were Clarisse and two generations of her descendants, all of who had the last name Ribault.
 Research continues in the pursuit to historically preserve the story of The Bequette Ribault’s inhabitants with many questions unanswered at this time.

 We hope that you will come explore this recently restored historic property, enjoy some Chaumette wine in our Hospitality Center and hear the story of those who lived there, reflective of the cultural history of Ste.
 Genevieve.
-The Bequette Ribault House & Hospitality Center is open April thru October on Sundays, noon-4pm, and closed November thru March, though private 1-hour tours can be arranged on Saturday by calling 573-747-1000.
+The Bequette Ribault House & Hospitality Center is open May thru October on Saturdays, noon-4pm, and closed November thru April, though private 1-hour tours can be arranged on Saturday by calling 573-747-1000.
 Please call at least seven days in advance to book a tour; tours are complimentary, though tour donations are appreciated.
 For more information, click here for our recent blog entry about the Bequette Ribault House, or please call 573-747-1000 or write us here.

 BEQUETTE RIBAULT HOUSE & HOSPITALITY CENTER